-You can determine the behavior of the switch during a virtual media session using the options provided in the Appliance Virtual Media Session Settings screen.
-The following table outlines the options that can be set for virtual media sessions.
+You can determine the behavior of the switch during a virtual media session using the options provided in the Appliance Virtual Media Session Settings on page 25 outlines the options that can be set for virtual media sessions.

-For information about using virtual media in a KVM session, see .
+For information about using virtual media in a KVM session, see Virtual Media on page 38.